 Flu is a viral infection that affects mainly the nose, throat bronchi and occasionally lungs.
 Infection lasts for about a week and symptoms include sudden onset of high fever, aching muscles, tiredness, cough, sore throat rhinitis.
 We offer NHS and Private Flu Vaccines.

-- Aged 65 or older
+- Those aged 65 years and older

-- Pregnant women
+- Pregnant Women

 Anyone in these risk groups is more likely to develop potentially severe complications of flu such as pneumonia (lung infection), so it’s recommended that they get a flu jab every year.

 For people in at risk groups, they are eligible to have a free NHS flu vaccine.
 This can be given here in your local pharmacy or GP surgery.

 For those who aren’t eligible to get an NHS flu vaccine, then we can offer a private flu vaccine.